Tunnel Collapses At Nuclear Facility Once Called 'An Underground Chernobyl Waiting To Happen'

 ;-)

-"Nuclear is the safest energy source" (Score:2)
+"Nuclear is the safest energy source" (Score:1)

 Came here for the lectures on how Nuclear Energy is the safest and cleanest.